isomerpages/moe-chongfu/_curriculum/Mother Tongue/Malay Department.md

 **2\.
 SHARING**

-**N2 Cluster PLT Sharing of Best Practices in ML Teaching & Learning (Primary) (Sesi Perkongsian Kelompok Utara 2)**
+**N2 Cluster PLT Sharing of Best Practices in ML Teaching &amp; Learning (Primary) (Sesi Perkongsian Kelompok Utara 2)**

-Chongfu School was given the opportunity to host the N2 Cluster PLT Sharing of Best Practices in ML Teaching & Learning (Primary) 2013, in Term 2.
+Chongfu School was given the opportunity to host the N2 Cluster PLT Sharing of Best Practices in ML Teaching &amp; Learning (Primary) 2013, in Term 2.
 Sesi Perkongsian Kelompok Utara 2 aims to encourage ML teachers from N2 Cluster schools to promote and share best practices of classroom teaching.

 **Comments from participants:**
 ‘Although I am a Beginning Teacher, I learned a lot from this sharing session.’ – Cikgu Nur Humaira